 Alongside strategic partners, we provide water, sanitation, and hygiene (WASH) education through our P.A.C.E. programs, improved access to services, WASH financing to women and communities, and trainings for cotton farmers to adopt water stewardship best practices in their fields.
 Within Gap Inc. partner facilities, our Code of Vendor Conduct requires that key WASH needs of garment workers are met.
 In addition, our P.A.C.E. workplace and community programs bring WASH education to women globally.

-Our approach to community water resilience is currently led by our six-year, public-private partnership with the U.S. Agency for International Development (USAID): The Women + Water Alliance, which aims to empower 2 million people—including 1 million women—to improve their access to water and sanitation by 2023.
+Our approach to community water resilience began with our six-year, public-private partnership with the U.S. Agency for International Development (USAID): The Women + Water Alliance, which aims to empower 2 million people—including 1 million women—to improve their access to water and sanitation by 2023.

 Together with our implementing partners—CARE, WaterAid, Water.org, Institute for Sustainable Communities (ISC) —we are supporting these communities’ access to clean water and sanitation and helping women gain the skills to manage local water resources sustainably.
 The P.A.C.E. life skills and self-efficacy program, with its WASH curriculum, is designed to support women with leadership skills as they take initiative to improve water infrastructure in their communities.
 Partners activate women and other community members to engage in local governance and creating village water security plans; catalyze financing to help women take out loans for in-home water access and sanitation improvements; and train cotton farmers to adopt more sustainable practices and water stewardship in their fields.
 Evaluation partners International Center for Research on Women (ICRW) and Institute for Sustainable Development Impact (I4DI) support through program evaluation.